autocrypt/autocrypt/doc/level0.rst

 usability concerns and by the realities of incremental deployment.
-A user may use both Autocrypt-enabled mail apps and traditional plain ones and we'd like to avoid annoyances like unexpected unreadable mails while already supporting to turn on encryption explicitely.
+A user may use both Autocrypt-enabled mail apps and traditional plain ones and we'd like to avoid annoyances like unexpected unreadable mails while supporting users who want to explicitly turn on encryption.

-In other words, Level 0 does not support multi-device configurations which is rather intended and discussed as part of Level 1.
+For ease of implementation and deployment, Level 0 does not support multi-device configurations.
+We intend to `support the multi-device use case (and other features) as part of Level 1<nextsteps>`_.
 We want to keep Level 0 minimal enough that it's easy for developers to adopt it and we can start to drive efforts from real-life experiences as soon as possible.

-Throughout this document, we refer to a mail apps or Mail User Agents (MUA) as though it was only capable of controlling a single e-mail account.
-A MUA that is capable of connecting to multiple e-mail accounts should have a separate Autocrypt state for each e-mail account it has access to.
+Throughout this document, we refer to a mail app or Mail User Agent (MUA) as though it was only capable of controlling a single e-mail account.
+An MUA that is capable of connecting to multiple e-mail accounts should have a separate Autocrypt state for each e-mail account it has access to.